NTech-Lab/android/docs/index.rst

 ************************************************************
-FindFace Android demo app build guide
+Welcome to the FindFace demo app build guide!
 ************************************************************